 Many of the people I spoke with had more to share than just a simple recipe.
 They had big ideas: about health vegans vs ethical vegans, about the sacredness of every meal, about how we should reconsider how much protein we think is necessary for a healthy diet.

-Mark, former Co-op board member and the former member of Curbside operations, pointed out that most traditional side dishes (sweet potatoes, stuffing, green bean casserole) can be made without animal products, using vegan butter and such things…I mean, that’s 90% of the meal anyways, right?
+A former Co-op board member and the former member of Curbside operations, pointed out that most traditional side dishes (sweet potatoes, stuffing, green bean casserole) can be made without animal products, using vegan butter and such things…I mean, that’s 90% of the meal anyways, right?
 Who cares about turkey when you’ve got stuffing with (vegan) sausage and a mountain of mashed potatoes in a pool of (vegan) gravy?
-Mark also told me he once made a vegan Turducken, though he didn’t seem ecstatic about it.
+He also told me he once made a vegan Turducken, though he didn’t seem ecstatic about it.
 He was ecstatic about a vegan bacon cheese panini he makes for himself at home.
 He creates DIY vegan bacon using a panini maker and a marinade that includes tamari, agave, and liquid smoke, which yes, we do sell here at the BFC (aisle 3 top shelf near the hot sauce).

 This was also a theme in the responses I got: a deep appreciation for delicious foods cooked in the everyday way of things, not just as an annual specialty.
 Lili said that, for her, every meal is a sacred celebration, whether it’s morning oatmeal or a cup of freshly made drip coffee.
 Greg shared that instead of the more labor-intensive Chickpea Cutlets, he and Alice sometimes make their own sesame tofu recipe for Thanksgiving, which they “just had last night.”
 It sounded like a delicious and incredibly simple recipe, so I’ve included it here.
 Another quotidian suggestion for the Thanksgiving table, from shareholder Richard S., was falafel, which could be quite nice served on a platter at a holiday meal.
 Richard’s other suggestion was pie (Richard is not a health vegan).
-He also sang the praises of our Co-op’s Korean Spinach (as did Mark), and informed me that Senator Corey Booker is vegan.
+He also sang the praises of our Co-op’s Korean Spinach, and informed me that author and politician Corey Booker is vegan.
 Who knew?!

 Speaking of pie, Denise, Board member and cashier, shared her Pennsylvania Dutch family’s recipe for shoofly pie, which I’d never heard of before (in her family they call it crumb pie).
 This is an “accidentally vegan” dessert that her family makes every year at Thanksgiving.